CLEF Albuquerque Ensemble Workshop

 Instrumental Ensemble, Guitar, Keyboard

 Jaime Cortez is a talented and popular composer, arranger, and performer.
 Born in New York and raised in El Salvador, Jaime has dedicated a portion of his ministry to promoting better Hispanic liturgies and bringing cultures together for worship.
 His main instrument is guitar, though he is proficient in piano and other string instruments, such as charango, vihuela, and bass guitar.
-He holds a bachelor’s degree in music composition from Arizona State University.
-He was named Pastoral Musician of the Year in 2016 by the National Association of Pastoral Musicians (NPM).

 Jaime is currently director of liturgy and music at Our Lady of Perpetual Help Catholic Church in Scottsdale, Arizona.
 He lives in Mesa with his wife Kari.
 They have three sons who are also very talented musically.

-Register now to join us in Albuquerque!
+Register now to join us for the Albuquerque workshop!

 Frequently asked questions